AP Explains: Sri Lanka crisis persists despite court ruling

 After the court suspended the dissolution, Parliament reconvened and passed two no-confidence votes against Rajapaksa, but he held on to office with Sirisena's backing.
 Parliament also voted to block funds for him and his Cabinet.

-Lawmakers opposing Rajapaksa took the fight to the Court of Appeal, which suspended Rajapaksa and his Cabinet from functioning in their positions until it concludes the case, a move that has rendered the country without a government for nearly two weeks.
+Lawmakers opposing Rajapaksa took the fight to the Court of Appeal, which suspended Rajapaksa and his Cabinet from functioning in their positions until it concludes the case.
+Rajapaksa asked the Supreme Court to end the suspension, but it rejected the request on Friday.

 WHAT COULD HAPPEN